grafana/writers-toolkit/docs/sources/review/doc-validator/errata.md

 ### Message

-The relref '%s' can resolve ambiguously because it is not a relative or absolute path.
+The `relref` shortcode argument '%s' can resolve ambiguously because it is not a relative or absolute path.

 ### Guide

-If a relref has ambiguous resolution, the link won't work and will instead point to the current page.
+If a `relref` shortcode argument resolves ambiguously, the link won't work and will instead point to the current page.

 A relative path begins with either `./` or `../`.
 An absolute path begins with a `/`.